jcalpickard/jcalpickard.github.io/phd.md

 Drawing on ten months of field-based research in the city of Ahmedabad, the thesis reveals the social and political lives of infrastructural systems.
 Ahmedabad's urban landscape provided a revelatory setting to examine issues of appropriateness and equity – from the adaptive reuse of traditional water systems in the old city's densely-packed *pols*[^1], to the import of foreign 'smart city' best practices, and competing visions for developing the Sabarmati riverfront.[^2]

-Conceptually, the thesis makes novel contributions to ideas of 'appropriate infrastructure'[^3] and 'sociotechnical flânerie'[^4], while spotlighting three dynamics shaping infrastructure projects: mutability (a given system's flexibility or capacity for adaptation), mobility (the transfer of technologies, plans, and best practices between locations), and worlding (how competing visions are enacted through infrastructure).
-Grasping these dynamics is, I argue, a crucial step in realising more just and inclusive urban futures.
+Conceptually, the thesis contributes to ideas of 'appropriate infrastructure'[^3] and 'sociotechnical flânerie'[^4], while spotlighting three key dynamics shaping infrastructure projects: mutability (a given system's flexibility or capacity for adaptation), mobility (the transfer of technologies, plans, and best practices between locations), and worlding (how competing visions are enacted through infrastructure).
+Grasping these is, I argue, a crucial step in realising more just and inclusive urban futures.

 With implications for policymakers, urban practitioners, and the wider public, this research was made possible by an 1+3 ESRC studentship with the [STEPS Centre](https://steps-centre.org/), at the Institute of Development Studies.